Jax-Ur/cachy-update/README.md

 make clean
 ```

-To uninstall `arch-update`, go into the extracted / cloned directory and run the following command:
+To uninstall the modified `cachy-update`, go into the extracted / cloned directory and run the following command:

 ```bash
 sudo make uninstall